Flan8er/leptos_verlet/README.md

 ## Future Changes

-- The ability to attach mesh assets to a shape
 - "Grab" interaction - interact with the model by grabbing it with the cursor
 - Define the constraints of the simulation on initialization
   - Gravity